 Why Do Many Business Owners Register DBA?

-Unless business owners register their business as some of the legal entities such as LLC, corporation, etc., the business defaults to the name of the person or entity that owns the business.
+Unless business owners register their business as some legal entity such as LLC, corporation, etc., the business defaults to the name of the person or entity that owns the business.
 Therefore, such business people rename and register their business with a DBA.

 Moreover, DBA is used by some partnerships, sole proprietors, LLCs, and corporations for branding purposes.
 Let us understand this with this example.